 "What if the 1956 war had never occurred?
 If we had good relations with Israel and Egyptian territory extended to Jordan, what would the situation be today?
 Everything would be completely different.
 We wouldn't have undergone the 1956 war, or experienced the 1967 defeat.
 We wouldn't have had to mobilize all the resources of the country for the war of liberation and of restoring our dignity in 1973.
 Were all these wars necessary?

 "This alternative [Operation Alpha] was submitted to us at the time on a silver platter, and we transformed it into a platter of fire.
-This is a document we can only wish for today, and we totally it rejected when it was offered to us.
+This is a document we can only wish for today, and we totally rejected it when it was offered to us.
 The State of Israel [even then] was a fact on the ground.
 What was the price of this refusal?
 Wars, conflicts, battles, and numerous losses that Egypt sustained, which brought us to the situation in which we find ourselves today.

 "That same refusal recurred when the Palestinians and the Syrians declined to participate in the Mena House peace talks.
 A statesman is someone who sees an opportunity, grabs it while it is still there and derives benefit from it, instead of opposing or ignoring it.
 There is a difference between a statesman and a fighter.
 A fighter can shout and demonstrate and present his demands.
 The situation of a statesman is different.
 He strives for agreements and compares possibilities so as to achieve the best practical results, which would serve the interests of his people."